Olivki/tos-tool/README.md

 ### Usage

-Download the latest version from releases and extract it to a safe location, add the `bin` directory to your `PATH` *(or the Linux equivalent)*, and you can then invoke the CLI environment by invoking `tos-cli` in your preferred terminal.
+Download the latest version from releases and extract it to a safe location, add the `bin` directory to your `PATH` *(or the Linux equivalent)*, and you can then invoke the CLI environment by invoking `tos` in your preferred terminal.

 All commands have basic `-h` / `--help` support, which will print out the usage of the command and the available options.
 For example `tos ies unpack -h` will print out all available arguments/options for unpacking an `ies` file.